Ichoran/kse3/README.md

 def scalaVersion = "3.5.0"
 ```

-And add at least the first line out of
+And add at least one of

 ```scala
 ivy"com.github.ichoran::kse3-basics:0.3.11"